Print Friendly

-SFOAE testing is available to our research clients in the SF Module for HearID.
-It implements the Shera & Guinan (1999) test protocol.
+Stimulus-frequency otoacoustic emission testing is available to our research clients in the SF Modules for both OtoStat and HearID.
+It implements the Shera & Guinan (1999) algorithm.

 Test protocols are flexible and customizable.
 Test frequencies can be evenly spaced in linear, log, or power-law spacing, and/or clustered at key frequencies.
 Clustering allows SFOAE group delay to be estimated efficiently without measuring the entire spectrum.